 You’ll find that some of the eBook templates are free and some are paid.
 Typically, the paid versions offer a better design and will help layout the template better for you.

 One thing you should keep in mind is a lot of these templates are more likely going to be Adobe InDesign files or a file similar.
-If you don’t want to take the time to get to know the software, you should keep an eye for templates that are PowerPoint files or some file type you are familiar with.
+If you don’t want to take the time to get to know the software, you should keep an eye for templates that are PowerPoint presentation templates or some file type you are familiar with.

 Make sure you incorporate visuals

 Make sure you include images where you can.
-But, you also need to make sure you include high quality images.
+But, you also need to make sure you include high-quality images.

 Images are good because they can be fun to look at, they add to the overall experience of the eBook, and they can even help explain things better.